Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Technical Overview

 \subsubsection{Challenges for Collusion-Resistant Copy-Protection}

-First, we note that the construction of \cite{CLLZ21} is trivially insecure when the adversary is given two copies of the secret key: The adversary can measure one copy of the state $\ket{A_{i, s_i, s_i'}}$ in the computational basis and the other copy in the Hadamard basis, thus obtaining vectors $v \in A_i + s_i$ and $w \in A^\perp_i + s'_i$.
+First, we note that the construction of \cite{CLLZ21} is trivially insecure when the adversary is given two copies of the secret key: The adversary can measure one copy of the state $\ket{A_{i, s_i, s_i'}}$ in the computational basis and the other copy in the Hadamard basis, thus obtaining vectors $v_i \in A_i + s_i$ and $w_i \in A^\perp_i + s'_i$ for all $i \in [c]$.
 Using these vectors, one can decrypt any ciphertext and since these vectors are classical information, the pirate adversary can indeed produce any number of working secret keys.
-Thus, the secret keys only satisfy $1 \to 2$ unclonability.
+Thus, the scheme only satisfies $1 \to 2$ unclonability.

-One natural solution is to try and employ quantum states that already possess a collusion-resistant unclonability guarantee, such as Haar random states, psuedorandom states or t-designs \cite{LLQZ22}.
-This is indeed the approach employed by \cite{Aar09} to achieve $k \to 2k$ copy-protection in a structured quantum oracle model.
-However, the problem is that there is no known way of employing such states to construct a copy-protection scheme without the use of quantum oracles, and there is evidence that this is an inherent property of such states \cite{LLQZ22, Kre21}.
+One natural solution, argued by \cite{LLQZ22}, is to try and employ quantum states that already possess a collusion-resistant unclonability guarantee, such as Haar random states or their computational neighbor, pseudorandom states.
+This is indeed the approach employed by \cite{Aar09} to achieve $k \to 2k$ copy-protection relative to a structured quantum oracle.
+However, the problem is that there is no known way of verifying such states or employing these states to construct a copy-protection scheme without the use of quantum oracles, and there is evidence that this is an inherent property of such states \cite{LLQZ22, Kre21}.